Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: MMT model comparison against Direct Molecular Simulations

-In Figs.~\ref{fig:iso_10k_dms_vs_cfd}-\ref{fig:iso_20k_dms_vs_cfd} we compare CFD-MMT and DMS predictions for the same 5-species air mixture, but at increasingly higher the heat bath temperatures.
-Overall agreement between both methods' predicted $T_\mathrm{v}$ profiles (dash-dotted vs. continuous red lines) is good, despite stronger coupling between vibrational and rotational modes in the DMS results.
+In Figs.~\ref{fig:iso_10k_dms_vs_cfd}-\ref{fig:iso_20k_dms_vs_cfd} we compare CFD-MMT and DMS predictions for the same 5-species air mixture, but at increasingly higher heat bath temperatures.
+Overall agreement between both methods' predicted $T_\mathrm{v}$ profiles (dotted vs. continuous red lines) is good, despite stronger coupling between vibrational and rotational modes in the DMS results.
 This effect is particularly noticeable for cases $T = 15\,000 \, \mathrm{K}$ and $20\,000 \, \mathrm{K}$ where the DMS calculations predict that rotational and translational modes remain slightly out of equilibrium for the duration of the QSS phase.
 Furthermore, mixture composition profiles in Figs.~\ref{fig:iso_10k_dms_vs_cfd}-\ref{fig:iso_20k_dms_vs_cfd} reveal that, with increasing $T$ a greater portion of chemical activity takes place before the gas even enters the QSS dissociation regime.
 Differences between predicted mixture compositions are most noticeable early on, during the vibrational (and rotational in DMS) excitation phase.
-Recall that in the two-temperature CFD model a common translation-rotational temperature $T_\mathrm{t-r} = T_\mathrm{t} = T_\mathrm{r}$ is being imposed.
-Separate rotational relaxation is not modeled in CFD and any rotation-vibration coupling is ignored.
-Since the rotational mode starts out fully excited at $t = 0$, the initial gas in the CFD calculation possesses a higher enthalpy than in the DMS solution.
+The dissociation process occurring during the rotational and vibrational energy excitation phases, including non-Boltzmann effects, has been studied previously for nitrogen using a three-temperature continuum model~\cite{singh20b, singh20c}.
+However, recall that in the two-temperature formulation used here with the MMT model a common translation-rotational temperature $T = T_\mathrm{t} = T_\mathrm{r}$ is being imposed.
+Separate rotational relaxation is not modeled in these CFD calculations and any rotation-vibration coupling is ignored.
+Since the rotational mode starts out fully excited at $t = 0$, the initial gas in the CFD calculation possesses a higher thermal energy than in the DMS solution.
 This allows for faster initial dissociation of $\mathrm{O_2}$, in turn causing faster production of atomic oxygen and subsequent faster $\mathrm{N_2}$-consumption coupled with faster $\mathrm{NO}$-formation through the first Zeldovich reaction.
-Despite these built-in simplifications the CFD model does a remarkably good job of reproducing all major features of the DMS reference solutions at this higher temperature.
+Despite these built-in simplifications the MMT model does a remarkably good job of reproducing all major features of the DMS reference solutions at these higher temperatures.